 Qualifications: A graduate degree in music is required with a DMA preferred.
 Candidates with other degree emphases and with significant commensurate professional experience in French horn performance may also be considered.
 The successful candidate will be an advanced performer, with appropriate solo, chamber, and orchestral experience, who can demonstrate success as a teacher at the college or university level.
 Excellent interpersonal and organizational skills are expected.

-Rank/Salary/Benefits/Start Date: Assistant Professor (full-time, tenure-tracked, 12-month appointment).
-Competitive salary and full benefits package provided.
-Appointment begins August 15, 2018.
+Rank/Salary/Benefits/Start Date: Assistant Teaching Professor (full-time, nine-month, non-tenure-track position).
+Entry-level salary of $45,000 and competitive benefits package provided.
+Appointment begins August 15, 2019.

-Music at the University of Missouri (MU): The MU School of Music comprises 40 full-time faculty members and nearly 300 music majors, and offers a full range of bachelor’s and master’s degrees in music.
-Graduate music education degrees are offered in collaboration with the College of Education.
+Music at the University of Missouri (MU): The MU School of Music comprises 37 full-time faculty members and 200 music majors, and offers a full range of bachelor’s and master’s degrees in music including a PhD in music education.
 MU is the oldest state university west of the Mississippi River and the flagship campus of the University of Missouri System.
-It is a Doctoral/Research Extensive institution, AAU member, and has a student body of over 34,000 students.
-MU is located in Columbia, a community of over 100,000 in mid-Missouri and a center of academic, cultural, medical, and business activity.
+It is a Doctoral/Research Extensive institution, AAU member, and has a student body of over 32,000 students.
+MU is located in Columbia, a community of over 120,000 in mid-Missouri and a center of academic, cultural, medical, and business activity.
 Additional information about the School of Music is available at http://music.missouri.edu/.
+EO/AA/ADA.